 - Build or draw a prototype demonstrating 2 or 3 critical end-to-end workflows (An end-to-end workflow is a sequence of tasks that solves a real world problem completely).
-Contrast a current business workflow with a selected end-to-end workflow.
+Contrast a current business workflows with the end-to-end workflows demonstrated by the prototype.
 The quickest way to create a prototype is to find similar existing workflow of of your system or external systems, and modify them.
 You can also repurpose a business workflow for a prototype.
 You can also brainstorm a new one if you are good at creativity and imagining.

 - Implement a proof of concept related to the 2 or 3 critical end-to-end workflows.